joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.7.17 =

+* Feature: Add hcard template support for events.
+* Bug fix: Inline template help should always reflect tags, not functions.
+* Bug fix: Admin JS needed to be rebuilt (omitted from 3.7.16).

 = 3.7.16 =